 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average inexperienced worker earns $41K, and someone who has worked for five to 10 years can expect a bigger median salary of $63K.
-Professionals who spend a good 10 to 20 years in the workforce haul in an average of $141K.
-Film Editors who claim more than two decades of experience actually make somewhat smaller average paychecks of $125K.
+Average salaries for inexperienced employees average out to around $41K, but folks who have five to 10 years of experience earn a higher median of $61K.
+After 10 to 20 years, professionals can make it pretty big; the median salary sits in the six-figure neighborhood of $117K.
+Film Editors who claim more than two decades of experience actually make somewhat smaller average paychecks of $95K.

 Pay Difference by Location

 For Film Editors, busy New York offers a higher-than-average pay rate, 203 percent above the national average.
 Film Editors will also find cushy salaries in San Francisco (+43 percent) and Los Angeles (+17 percent).